MicrosoftDocs/learn/learn-pr/azure/intro-configuration-management-hdinsight-aks/includes/3-excercise-create-hdinsight-on-aks-cluster.md

 You can opt for “use advanced configuration” in case you want to customize and see more options.

-1. Select the existing cluster pool or if don’t have cluster pool, you can create one by using quick link “Create new”
+1. Select the existing cluster pool or if don’t have a cluster pool, you can create one by using quick link “Create new”

 1. Select cluster type – “Spark” and update the cluster name – “mycluster”